philou69/ScrollyTable/README.md

 With it, you can simply fix the head and the first left cell, so you can move in the table without losing yourself.

+## Dependency and compatibility

+ScrollyTable need jQuery3 to works.
+It's not compatible with IE and has not been tested with Microsoft Edge.

 ## How it work

 For display the table, ScrollyTable use div element.